konczyk/trello-timer/README.md

 Firefox extension to track time for trello cards.

+#### Rationale

+Most of the available logging solutions require registering to yet another service and using their integration plugin.
+I needed something simpler, with full access to the raw data.
+With this extension one can see how much time was spent on given cards and with proper organization, it's easier to plan future work, by examining similar cards from the past and time they required to complete.

 ## Adds a new card action button
 Allows interactive time tracking, due date icon is replaced with a calendar one.